HarryBuxton7/Song-Meaning-AI-Website/README.md

 >use JSON provided as example data from API calls in the getSongList and getSongLyrics functions.

 API calls cost money so the project is currently using sample JSON data.
-If you want to add your own key for the GENIUS api you can get it atr https://rapidapi.com/Glavier/api/genius-song-lyrics1/
+If you want to add your own key for the GENIUS api you can get a key here: https://rapidapi.com/Glavier/api/genius-song-lyrics1/